Jasonlhy/VSCode-Hungry-Delete/README.md

 ### Keep One Space

-Set to `true` to keep at least one space after last word of previous line with smart backspace.
-By default this is `false`.
+Set to `true` to keep at least one space after the last word of the previous line with smart backspace.
+By default, this is `false`.

 ![Keep One Space](images/keep_one_space.gif)